 The first year of the project allowed ACM and OSU to tap into practitioner knowledge through a series of focus groups.
 From the developing understanding of playful STEM engagement, the OSU Research team has moved forward with observations at six geographic locations across the US at both science centers and children’s museums.
 Observations will provide further insight in order to create design principles that support playful STEM engagement at exhibits in children’s museums and science centers for young children and caregivers.
 Design principles will connect play with the engagement of STEM phenomena, STEM practices, and the development of early STEM skills in support of quality, age-appropriate early STEM learning.
 The project pursues the following research questions:

-Over the course of four years OSU will co-develop a framework and will lead the research efforts of the project.
-R & D activities over the next four years include:
+The four year project involves an iterative process where OSU is co-developing a framework and leading the research efforts of the project.
+R & D activities during the project include:

-This project is focused on early childhood learners at a time when they are just beginning to develop their self-identity through play and social interactions in conjunction with early STEM skill development. interPLAY will help motivate early learners and their families towards a journey of STEM literacy, learning, and identity.
-This project will provide valuable insights into the interplay between play, exhibit design, and STEM skill development and will provide practitioners with a framework for effectively bridging the self-motivating power of play with evidence-based practices for supporting free-choice learning.
+This project is focused on early childhood learners at a time when they are just beginning to develop their self-identity through play and social interactions in conjunction with early STEM skill development. interPLAY is charged to create a tool that will ultimately support early learners and their families on their journey of STEM literacy, learning, and identity.
+This project will provide valuable insights into the interplay between play, exhibit design, and STEM exhibit engagement and will provide practitioners with a framework for effectively bridging the self-motivating power of play with evidence-based practices for supporting free-choice learning.
 By supporting professionals in children’s museums and science centers, the project will enrich the experience of children 3 to 8 years of age and their caregivers during their visits to these important institutions for early STEM learning.